ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

 There may be rare scenarios for which you need the big guns.
 For instance, if you need an OS or interface onboard a tiny device for quick debugging/config inside the chassis of a hydraulic system, but maybe you don't want a full-blown PC/smartphone/tablet dedicated to such a small task, Raspberry Pi is a great pick.
 Pi can plug into any aux port on the Universal Shield and act as a child to LBUS, or the other way around.
-Likewise, if you need high-end graphics or AI model training/inference in a tiny custom mobile package, Jetson Nano can use the aux port on the Universal Shield and become a child to LBUS just as easily.
+Likewise, if you need high-end graphics or AI model training/inference in a tiny custom mobile package, Jetson Nano can use an LBUS aux port and become a child to LBUS (or vice versa) just as easily.
+The goal for LBEAST is to make ALL development platforms compatible if possible.

 </div>